SOS How to Survive Dangerous Weather-Safety Tips for Home and Auto

 - The first order of business Is to have your cooling system serviced.
 If your coolant is more than five years old you should have the system flushed and filled with new antifreeze.
 All radiator hoses and heater core hoses should be inspected and replaced if there are signs deterioration.

 - Late fall is the best time to replace tires on your vehicle it is crucial that your tires are in top notch conditions to handle snow and icy roads.
-I recommend to buy a second set of tires (and wheels) just for winter conditions because half worn tires are ineffective.
-Winter tire tread and rubber compounds are specifically designed for traction on snow and ice.
-Consider buying studded tires If roads in your area are frequently ice covered and the law allows for this in your State.
+I recommend buying a second set of tires (and wheels) just for winter conditions because worn tires are ineffective.
+Winter tire treads and rubber compounds are specifically designed for traction on snow and ice.
+Consider buying studded tires If roads in your area are frequently covered with ice and the laws in your state allows it.
 Check tire air pressure because they tend to go down in cold weather.

-- Have your battery load tested to make sure that it is producing the proper voltage.
+- Have your battery tested to make sure that it is producing the proper voltage.
 If your battery is weak this is not the time to be frugal.
 Spend the extra money to get a quality battery one that delivers strong cold cranking amps.
-Ask a trusted mechanic or someone you know at your local auto parts store what would be your best choices for a battery.
-Going to the dealership isn't necessarily your best option their choices tend to be limited to the standard replacement batteries they have on the shelf.
+Ask a trusted mechanic or someone you know at your local auto parts store what would be your best choice for a battery.
+Going to the dealership isn't necessarily your best option their choices tend to be limited to standard replacement batteries.
 There are usually better aftermarket choices at your local auto parts and cheaper.

 - You should always carry a emergency preparedness kit in your car at all times.
 Your vehicle should be stocked with an emergency medical kit and non-perishable food and water for a few days.

-- Keep in mind if you get stuck in deep snow it is very important that you get out of your car from time to time to make sure that the snow has not drifted and covered up your exhaust pipe.
+- Keep in mind if you get stuck in deep snow it is very important that you get out of your car from time to time to make sure that the snow has not drifted covereing up your exhaust pipe.
 This could result in carbon monoxide poisoning and death

-9. Let's face it the average person just hops in the car oblivious to the dangers of cold weather.
-Most don't carry a fraction of the items listed above.
-That said, it's in your own best interest to take the issue seriously and stock up with some basic necessities to protect yourself and your loved ones.
-Below is a picture of things to consider carrying with you in your car.
+9. Let's face it the average person just hops in the car oblivious to dangerous weather conditions.
+Ask yourself, do I have anything in the trunk from the list above and if the answer is no consider this.
+Would be in my own best interest to take the issue seriously and have some basic necessities to protect myself and family.
+Below Is a picture of the type of kit you could put together to carrying in your car.

-10. Last but not least use common sense if the weather is bad and it is not a necessity to go out stay home.
+10. Last but not least use common sense if the weather is bad and it's not a necessity to go out stay home.
 In the event that you must go out leave a note or tell somebody where you are going and the approximate time you should be back.